 "Alex 25" and "Alex30" FRACTIONAL STILLS – now upgraded.

-First of all - why these
+First of all - why are these

-25, 30, or 50 is the capacity of the still's boiler.
+capacity of the still's boiler.

-ethanol quality affection.
+affection.

 Third, we came up with one extra part that can be fitted to any